Rana0001/E-Learning-Management-System/README.md

 <div>
 You can directly download tools via the link below:<br>
 <ol>
- <li><a href = "https://www.python.org/downloads/"> Python:</a> &nbsp; Python is an interpreted high-level general-purpose programming language.
+ <li><a href = "https://www.python.org/downloads/"> Python</a> :&nbsp; Python is an interpreted high-level general-purpose programming language.
 Python's design philosophy emphasizes code readability with its notable use of significant indentation.</li>
- <li><a href = "https://www.jetbrains.com/pycharm/download/#section=windows"> Pycharm: </a> &nbsp; PyCharm is an integrated development environment used in computer programming, specifically for the Python language.
+ <li><a href = "https://www.jetbrains.com/pycharm/download/#section=windows"> Pycharm </a> :&nbsp;  PyCharm is an integrated development environment used in computer programming, specifically for the Python language.
 It is developed by the Czech company JetBrains.</li>
+ <li>Tkinter :&nbsp; Tkinter is a Python binding to the Tk GUI toolkit.
+It is the standard Python interface to the Tk GUI toolkit, and is Python's de facto standard GUI.
+Tkinter is included with standard Linux, Microsoft Windows and Mac OS X installs of Python.
+The name Tkinter comes from Tk interface. </li>
+<li>Pytest :&nbsp;PyTest is a testing framework that allows users to write test codes using Python programming language.
+It helps you to write simple and scalable test cases for databases, APIs, or UI.
+PyTest is mainly used for writing tests for APIs.
+It helps to write tests from simple unit tests to complex functional tests.</li>

  </ol>
  </div><br>